What is an assured shorthold tenancy? This article aims to explain everything landlords need to know about this common form of tenancy agreement.

 There are several ways that ASTs can end.
 The most common are:

-This is obtained via the courts to evict the tenant and regain possession of the property.
-They are sometimes called “no-fault” evictions because the tenant doesn’t have to have done anything wrong to be issued with one.
+You issue a Section 21 notice: This is obtained via the courts to evict the tenant and regain possession of the property.
+As mentioned, the tenant doesn’t have to have done anything wrong.

-This is also obtained via the court.
-It is used when the tenant has broken the terms of their AST agreement and you want to evict them.
+You issue a Section 8 notice: This is also obtained via the court for when the tenant has broken the terms of their AST agreement and you want to evict them.

 If you have joint tenants and one of them wishes to leave during the tenancy then they still need to pay you rent.
 You may agree to release them from the contract.
-If you do, the current joint tenancy will come to an end and you will need to issue a new contract to the remaining tenants.
+If you do, the current joint tenancy will come to an end and a new contract will need to be granted to the remaining tenants.

 For more information, check out our article on joint tenancies.